jparyani/mediagoblin/docs/source/api/media_interaction.rst

    <http://creativecommons.org/publicdomain/zero/1.0/>.

 Pump.io supports a number of different interactions that can happen against media.
-Theser are commenting, liking/favoriting and (re-)sharing.
+These are commenting, liking/favoriting and (re-)sharing.
 Currently MediaGoblin supports just commenting although other interactions will come at a later date.